 For this assignment, everyone needs their PostgreSQL account.
 Your

-account name will be the same as your Westmont student email account
+account name will be your Westmont email address.
+Your password

-not always).
-Your password will be the final six (6) digits of
+will be the final six (6) digits of your

 Project 3 Deliverable

 Please attach a copy of your E/R schema from the Part 1 of your

 If you have modified your design because of my feedback (or any other

 reason), please hand in the modified design instead; the new design

 not be graded but will be compared with your relational design.

 Use the method for translating an E/R diagram to relations